aroeh/dotnet-webapi-controllers/README.md

 - API Versioning by URL Path
 - Dependency Injection
 - HSTS Security Headers
+- Typed HttpClient via a wrapper class using generics
+- Named HttpClientFactory via a wrapper class using generics
 - using http files and external variables
 - Docker container and Docker Compose
 - Utilizing global usings in unit tests